Monthly Archives: July 2021

 No Legal Requirement for Local Authorities to Provide Public Toilets

-With no legal requirement in place to force local authorities to provide or run public toilets then, the BTA believes the majority of councils across the UK do not allocate sufficient resources or funds to the provision of public toilets.
+With no legal requirement in place to support or even force local authorities to provide publicly accessible toilets then, the BTA firmly believes that the majority of councils across the UK can not allocate sufficient resources or funds to the provision of public toilets.

 It is calling for the government to make sanitation and hygiene a major priority and support local authorities to stop the closures, open new facilities and establish a new set of standards of hygiene and cleanliness.

-The BTA has been lobbying for action since the pandemic began, asking questions of Ministers and the PM, writing to Ministry of Housing, Communities and Local Government and has taken part in a Zoom meeting with Lord Stephen Greenhalgh, the Minister for Building Safety and Communities and other Members of the House of Lords but without an adequate response.
+The BTA has been lobbying for action since the pandemic began, asking questions of Ministers and the PM and attending meetings with the Ministry of Housing, Communities and Local Government.
+We have spoken directly to the previous Secretary of State for MHCLG Alex Norris MP and has taken part in a series of Zoom meeting with other Members of the House of Commons and the Lords and has been encouraged to find a willing audience who understand the problems and priorities and are currently raising the questions in Parliament and at council levels.

 The BTA is a not-for-profit organisation that campaigns for the highest possible standards of hygiene and provision in all “away from home” toilet facilities across the UK.
 It understands that over a third of the population need to visit a toilet on an urgent basis, often at very short notice.